phrawzty/datadog_k8s_workshop/README.md

 The goal here is to use what we've just learned to deploy an actual application stack, consisting of a simple Flask-based web app, a Postgres database, and the Datadog agent for monitoring _everything_.
 You'll learn more about Kubernetes and `kubectl` as well as how to use the Datadog product with Kubernetes.

+#### One quick thing

+If you haven't already, now is the time to [clone this repo locally](https://github.com/phrawzty/datadog_k8s_workshop), as we'll be using it extensively going forward.

 ## A wild Docker appears!

 In order to keep things simple, we're going to roll Docker images for our application and database, respectively.
 This next part is _very important_ so take note: we're going to use **Minikube's Docker environment**, _not_ the default environment on your machine.